-• September 2023: This brings us to the upcoming Pre-election Update.
-The Treasury is expected to downgrade the economic and fiscal outlook, and the Government has signalled a \$4bn reduction in spending over four years (not a huge amount compared to prior spending increases).
-The return to OBEGAL surplus is expected to be pushed out another year (to 2026/27), which would mark seven consecutive deficits in a row.
-If we're right about that, that would be one more year in deficit than what followed either the GFC or the Canterbury earthquakes, despite these events being very different in terms of their macroeconomic impacts and the consequent appropriateness of persistent fiscal stimulus (see Appendix 2).
+• September 2023: This brings us to the Pre-election Update.
+The Treasury has downgraded the fiscal outlook.
+The return to OBEGAL surplus has been pushed out another year (to 2026/27), which would mark seven consecutive deficits in a row.
+That's one more year in deficit than following either the GFC or the Canterbury earthquakes, despite these events being very different in terms of their macroeconomic impacts and the consequent appropriateness of persistent fiscal stimulus (see Appendix 2).